HDBC-17705110-MDBS/HandsOnLabs/src/guide2.md

 Now we are going to configure the AWS CLI on your local machine.
 The steps are very similar as when we did it on the remote EC2 machine, in fact if you are on MacOS you can just follow the exact same steps of [Step 4](#step-4-configure-aws-credentials-on-the-ec2-machine) because you'll be able to use the `nano` command.
 For Windows users, you can follow the steps below:

-Make sure the `.aws` folder exists on your local machine by running `make .aws` command (remember if it throws an error there's nothing to worry about, it just means the folder already exists).
+Make sure the `.aws` folder exists on your local machine by running `mkdir .aws` command (remember if it throws an error there's nothing to worry about, it just means the folder already exists).
 Now we are going to create the `credentials` file inside the `.aws` folder.
 Run the following command:

 ```
 notepad .aws/credentials.